Angi-Reynoso/Datos_Masivos/Practices/Practice_1/README.md

 **9. The VectorAssembler Object**
 * Use this object to convert the input columns of the df to a single output column of an array named "features" (`.setOutputCol`).
 * Configure the input columns from where we are supposed to read the values (`.setInputCols`).
-* Call this a new assambler.
+* Call this a new assembler.
 ~~~
 val new_assembler = new VectorAssembler().setInputCols(Array("Avg Session Length", "Time on App", "Time on Website", "Length of Membership", "Yearly Amount Spent")).setOutputCol("features")
 ~~~